This post was originally published on January 28, 2015 and was updated on December 5, 2022.

 As the name implies, cocido madrileño originated here in the Spanish capital.
 In addition to being one of the best Spanish winter dishes, it’s also a must-try food in Madrid in general.

 More of a multi-course meal than a single stew, a cocido-eating experience starts with a simple noodle soup.
-After that, it’s on to the main event: chickpeas, potatoes, chorizo, beef shank and pork belly.
-Some recipes, like the one we included in our Spanish winter cookbook, enhance the flavor even more with carrots, cabbage and morcilla.
+After that, it’s on to the main event: chickpeas, potatoes, chorizo, beef shank, and pork belly.
+Some recipes enhance the flavor even more with carrots, cabbage, and morcilla.

 Where to try cocido madrileño in Madrid: The team at Taberna La Bola has been serving up excellent cocido since 1870, so it’s safe to say they know what they’re doing!